 By Marcelo Rochabrun

-The Camisea consortium is led by Argentinian Pluspetrol, with smaller stakes held by South Korean group SK, Hunt Oil and Repsol.
+The Andean country, the world’s second largest producer of copper, has a major gas operation managed by the Camisea consortium, led by Argentinian Pluspetrol, with smaller stakes held by the South Korean group SK, Hunt Oil and Repsol.